 Is “Bad Science” Killing Canaries?

 At least three dead canaries litter the science-media mine of human existential truths.
-Two are already publically attributed to the specter of “bad science” so I'll tackle both at once.
+Two are already publicly attributed to the specter of “bad science” so I'll tackle both at once.
 These poor birds are Climate Change and Vaccine Policy.

 Debates on both topics (more like bombing campaigns at this point) hardly belong only to science or the media that reports on it.
 Yet, that’s where the focus squarely sits.
 It’s as if, because of science’s association with objectivity, it can and should be used by the public and/or for the public good to avoid certain inherently mysterious (ahem, unknown) parts of existence.
 There’s no way to get around the fact that not-knowing is experienced at an emotional level not unlike loss, hurt, or rejection.
-Plus, no matter how deep one’s faith in God or the natural world may be, put face-to-face with a problem that you believe could have or should have been prevented, there’s an angry panicked person inside you demanding objective help in “fixing it” or "fixing them" because otherwise someone’s got to take the rap for the bad guidance.
+Plus, no matter how deep one’s faith in God or the natural world may be, put face-to-face with a problem that you believe could have or should have been prevented, there’s an angry panicked person inside you demanding objective help in “fixing it” or "fixing them" because sans fix someone’s got to take the rap for the bad guidance.

-Science has played along, to its own detriment I would argue, accepting the misplaced mantle of purelyobjective predictor and fixer.
+Science has played along, to its own detriment I would argue, accepting the misplaced mantle of purely objective predictor and fixer.
 Media shows up to reinforce the helpless, angry, and panicking by accepting “life is not messy when you do x, y, or z” as sufficient reporting.
 We the public participate by peppering our belief systems with a hodge-podge of objective measurements and predictions we gleen randomly, then use to relinquish any requirement for responsible communication with those whose experiences are different than ours, or that are mysterious in and of themselves.
 Within a given debate, we are prone to lean on wholesale defense of or detraction from scientific prediction, proving (wrongly) our own superior objectivity.

 Scientific research and prediction is an effective and necessary shield from some of the messiness of being human.
 Still, to the extent that we take an escapist ride on the science-media gondola ride to the top of the mountain of objectivity, we avoid the truths of human existential matters, which is that they reflect tough choices mixed with actual, unavoidable unknowns in life.
 From a personal standpoint, a lifetime of avoiding confusion or being wrong or lost hardens our souls to soft knowledge, that is, what really matters in our own brief existences.

 To break the pattern of defending alarmist climate change positions, we must find paths to engage personal values sharing about climate change and pollution beyond our own provispheres.
-In alarmist public health debates, the turn must be towards acknowledging that people have not only negative experiences but outcomes within a overly pressurized modern medical system like that in the US.
+In alarmist public health debates, the turn must be towards acknowledging that people have not only negative experiences but outcomes within a overly pressurized modern medical system in the United States.
 Modes to communicate that are both value-based and two-way are needed if we are to tap the well-spring of wisdom from the diverse and telling stories among us — they are what truly help us bridge the unavoidable and precious public/private divide.
 Science and the media can help by starting to acknowledge and contextualize the “bad science” specter.
 What that will look like is hard to say.

 Which brings me to a third poor bird: Emotional Intelligence.